 OCBC Titanium Card – Very similar to the Citibank Rewards Card in that it gives you 10X rewards points (4 miles) per dollar spent on the same merchant categories, plus electronics and kidswear.
 It also includes giants like Taobao, Amazon and Best Denki, where it’s super easy to make huge purchases that rack up points.
 Similarly capped at 120,000 points for a one year period so you needn’t worry about bursting a monthly cap.

 UOB Preferred Platinum Visa Card – Much less snazzy looking than the Citi Rewards card, but a good card nonetheless.
 It gives you 10X rewards (equivalent to 4 miles) when you spend online and when you make contactless payment using payWave or your mobile phone.

-HSBC Revolution Credit Card – Get 5x rewards (equivalent to 2 air miles) for online transactions.
-This includes not just shopping but air tickets, movie tickets, insurance premiums, etc. The 5x rewards also extends to local dining and entertainment.
-This card is nowhere near as generous as Citi Rewards, but there’s no cap at all.
+HSBC Revolution Credit Card – Get 5x rewards (equivalent to 2 air miles) every $1 spent on online transactions, local dining and entertainment.
+This includes not just shopping but air tickets, movie tickets, insurance premiums, etc. This card is nowhere near as generous as Citi Rewards, but there’s no cap at all.

 Still keen on the Citibank Rewards Card?
-If this is your first Citibank card, you can get $150 in CapitaVouchers just for signing up through MoneySmart.
+If this is your first Citibank card, you can get $200 NTUC FairPrice, Takashimaya or CapitaLand vouchers just for signing up through MoneySmart.

 - S$1 spent = 1 Rewards point (All other spend)